NucleusPowered/site-v2/docs/modules/admin.md

 Broadcasts are now in the [Notifications Module](notification.html)

-## `/gamemode` configuration
+## `/gamemode` extra permissions

-The setting `separate-gamemode-permissions` can be set to `true` to tell the `/gm` command requires an extra permission to change to the target gamemode - the permission is of the form `nucleus.gamemode.modes.<gamemode>`.
+As well as the standard permissions, `/gm` command requires an extra permission to change to the target gamemode - the permission is of the form `nucleus.gamemode.modes.<gamemode>`.
+To allow someone to switch to all gamemodes, give them the permission `nucleus.gamemode.modes`.